objy-org/objy-connect/Readme.md

-# SPOO Connect
+# OBJY Connect

-The mapper can be used as OBJY storage for interacting with any SPOO-based platform.
+The mapper can be used as OBJY storage for interacting with OBJY platform.
 Just define your object wrappers and use the connect mapper for storage.

 # Documentation